-Gosar censured over AOC video as he compares himself to Alexander Hamilton
+Paul Gosar censured over AOC video as he compares himself to Alexander Hamilton

 “What I believe is unprecedented is for a member of House leadership of either party to be unable to condemn incitement of violence against a member of this body,” she said.
 “It is a sad day in which a member who leads a political party in the United States of America cannot bring themselves to say that issuing a depiction of murdering a member of Congress is wrong”.

-“Does anybody in this chamber find this behavior acceptable?
+“Does anybody in this chamber find this behaviour acceptable?
 Would you allow that in your home?”
 Ms Ocasio-Cortez asked.

 Mr Gosar is the first House member to face censure since 2010, when 333 House members voted to censure New York Democrat Charles Rangel for failing to pay taxes on income from a foreign property he owned while serving as chairman of the tax law-writing House Ways and Means Committee.